Please visit the COVID-19 response page for resources and advice on managing through the crisis today and beyond.

 On-campus herbal gardens: Volunteers working in the Cognizant campus at Coimbatore, India, have crafted herbal oases amid the concrete walls of their workplace.
 Using rainwater harvested at the facility, plastic bottles and organic manure sourced from farmers, they have created a unique ecosystem that attracts many species of butterflies and birds.

 Tree banks in our offices: Associates dedicate time to building and nurturing plant nurseries in our offices.
 Volunteering on these tree banks enables them to take part in planting opportunities that provide an in-house nursery experience.
-As part of Cognizant’s 25th year celebrations, 25,000 saplings are being nurtured in tree banks across the globe.
+As of 2020, over 12,000 saplings have been nurtured in six cities across India.

 Hunt and plant: Associates survey barren places that show promise for promoting greenery, and then plant saplings there.
 They periodically revisit these places to nurture and maintain the planted trees, often collaborating with various agencies and institutions to amplify the impact.
 In one such partnership in 2019, volunteers collaborated with the Indian Air Force Base and Police Training Academy near Chennai, India, to plant over 10,000 saplings, including natural herbs known for their pesticidal and insecticidal properties.